gw-ospo/institutional-innovation-grapher/README.md

 The vision for this repository is to build out a set of Python scripts that can effectively be utilized by open source program offices to gain a better understanding of their specific institution.
 See details below about specific tools.

+### github-repository-license-tool.py
+This script identifies open source repositories associated with George Washington University students and affiliates by searching for GitHub users who mention the institution in their profiles.
+It analyzes each user's public repositories to check for the presence of a license file and recent activity (commits or issues within the last six months).
+Qualifying repositories are saved to a JSON file and summarized in the console output.
+The script requires a GitHub personal access token for higher API rate limits, which should be specified in the .env file.

 ### github-activity-metrics-tool.py

 This script is designed to gather data about GitHub accounts which mention the specified institution in the "bio" statement associated with the account and save that information in a CSV (simple-github-account-url-list-[year]-[month]-[day]-[institutionname].csv).
 In addition to gathering summary information about each account, it has been developed with a specific focus on gathering data about the open source activity of university research communities and uses the provided "bio" information associated with each account to make a prediction about type of affiliation with the defined university.
 The script is also able to gather information about the individual GitHub repositories under each account and saves information about those repositories to a separate CSV file (simple-github-repo-url-list-[year]-[month]-[day]-[institutionname].csv).
 In order for the script to be used successfully, important parameter information must be defined in the repository's .env file.
 See section below for more details about preparing the .env file.